Section

 Changing the content behind the user information panel in the top navigation bar

-block allows you to change the content behind the user information panel in the top navigation bar.
+The Admin::SECTION['NAVBAR_AFTER_USER_PANEL'] block allows you to change the content behind the user information panel in the top navigation bar.

 admin_inject_section(Admin::SECTION['NAVBAR_AFTER_USER_PANEL'], function () {